-&lt;sup>26 34 C.F.R. § 300.323(f)
+&lt;sup>24 34 C.F.R. § 503(b)

-&lt;sup>27 34 C.F.R. § 300.323(g)
+&lt;sup>25 34 C.F.R. § 300.503(c)

-Brazos ISD Special Education Operating Procedures-#CHILD FIND-Referral for Possible Special Education Services © 2022 Walsh Gallegos sought and the parent refused to permit the student to be evaluated or declined special education and related services, or if the student was evaluated by the District and determined to be ineligible by a duly constituted Admission, Review and Dismissal (ARD) committee.
+BRAZOS ISD Special Education Operating Procedures-#CHILD FIND-Referral for Possible Special Education Services © 2023 Walsh Gallegos in writing to supervisory or administrative personnel, or a teacher of the student, that the student is in need of special education and related services; (2) the parent or guardian of the student requested an evaluation of the student pursuant to IDEA; or (3) the teacher of the student, or other District personnel, expressed specific concerns about a pattern of behavior demonstrated by the student directly to the director of special education or to other supervisory personnel of the District.
+The District does not have knowledge that the student is a student with a disability if the District sought and the parent refused to permit the student to be evaluated or declined special education and related services, or if the student was evaluated by the District and determined to be ineligible by a duly constituted Admission, Review and Dismissal (ARD) committee.